nanfly/Traffic_sign_classfier/README.md

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+[image1]: ./figures/image_01.png "Data set numbers for each traffic sign"
+[image2]: ./figures/image_02.png "Samples for each traffic sign"
+[image3]: ./figures/image_03.png "Validation accuracy evolution"
+[image4]: ./figures/image_04.png "1"
+[image5]: ./figures/image_05.png "5"

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.

-The project code is included in the zip file.

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
+#### 1. Provide a basic summary of the data set and identify where in your code the summary was done.

 The code for this step is contained in the code cell #1 and #2 of the IPython notebook.